flywheel-apps/bids-app-template/README.md

 create a GitHub repository, you can just create a directory with your new bids-app name.

-To use this template, clone this repository locally and then move all of the files and folders (including the hidden ones) into the BIDS App gear repostory.
-You created above.
+To use this template, clone this repository locally and then move all of the files and folders (including the hidden ones) into the BIDS App gear repository.
+You created/ above.

 Then edit `run.py`, `manifest.json`, `Dockerfile` and other files as necessary to create your gear.
 Python modules in `utils/` provide features to help set up the data to run on,